 The SocialAndLocalAccounts policy file in the starter pack contains the SignUpOrSignIn, ProfileEdit, PasswordReset user journeys.
-You can add more user journeys for another scenarios, such as changing an email address, link and unlink a social account, or resetting a password.
+You can add more user journeys for other scenarios, such as changing an email address or linking and unlinking a social account.

 The orchestration steps may call a Technical Profile.
 A technical profile provides a framework with a built-in mechanism to communicate with different types of parties.
 For example, a technical profile can perform these actions among others:

 - Render a user experience.

 - Allow users to sign in with social or an enterprise account, such as Facebook, Microsoft account, Google, Salesforce or any other identity provider.

 - Read and write data to and from an Azure AD B2C identity store.